recompyle/recompyle/ReadMe.md

 debugging experience.

 - Need to write console.log everywhere, then remove them.
+- The console.log does not have the scope like a breakpoint in debug.
 - When you click on a filePath in chrome it opens in the dev console not in the IDE.
 - A log history better than "Preserve Log"